-One of the more interesting trends to emerge from the big data movement is the rise in data visualization tools.
-The market for data visualization applications, which enable users to present and interact with large data sets in a visual way, is expected to grow from $4.1 billion to $6.4 billion over the next five years.
-Driving this growth is the need for business users to quickly extract insights from all the data they’re collecting.
+One facet of the growing big data and analytics movement is the rise in data visualization tools.
+The market for data visualization applications, which enable users to interact with and present large data sets in a visual way, is expected to grow from $2.99 billion in 2020 to $5.17 billion over the next five years.
+Patent mapping software and services are applying this in-demand data analysis technique to IP strategy.

-The key to successful patent mapping, of course, lies in the underlying data.
-Too many companies use visualization tools based on flawed or limited data.
+The key to successful patent mapping lies in the underlying data.
+Real, actionable insights only come from quality databases; visualizations based on flawed or limited data don’t tell the full story.
 Traditional IP search tools, for example, rely on classification codes—similar to the card catalog system at the local library—that by their nature limit searches to specific industries.

-Importantly, contextual search enables you to map opportunities outside of your core markets.
-For example, the image-processing techniques used in oil exploration are very similar to the methods used in healthcare providers’ mammography systems.
+Semantic patent search enables you to map opportunities outside of your core markets.
+For example, the image processing techniques used in oil exploration are very similar to the methods used in healthcare providers’ mammography systems.
 By cross-licensing patents to a medical device maker, an oil company could monetize stagnant patents that are no longer strategic in the energy sector but would be considered a technological advancement in the medical industry.

 IP.com also offers patent visualizations prepared by our expert, US-based search professionals.
 We start by identifying key entities in relevant industries and then map IP to identify relationships, overlaps, gaps within the landscape.
 Our patent landscapes are designed to summarize important insights into easy-to-understand, executive-level presentations!